DeepRank/pdb2sql/docs/source/tutorial.rst

 Get all data, a simple way is ``db.get('*')``.

-A shortcut to get x,y,z cooridnates:
+A shortcut to get x,y,z coordinates:

 .. ipython:: python